 VOICES OF LATIN AMERICA

-LAB’s major new book, Voices of Latin America is published on 18 January 2019.
+LAB’s major new book, Voices of Latin America – social movements and the new activism was published on 18 January 2019.

 Voices is organized into 11 Chapters, as follows:

 - Introduction: living life on their own terms by Tom Gatehouse

 - Fighting machismo: women on the front line by Louise Morris

 - LGBT rights, the rainbow tide by Ali Rocha

 - Indigenous peoples and the rights of nature by Linda Etchart

 - The hydroelectric threat to the Amazon Basin by Marilene Cardoso Ribeiro & Sue Branford

 - State violence, policing and paramilitaries by Mike Gatehouse

 - Spaces of everyday resistance: the right to the city by Antonia Burchard-Levine